Skip to content

 # GITHUB_TOKEN is automatically passed

-2. Permissions: It requires write permissions for issues and pull requests to post comments, and read permission for contents to access repository code if needed by the underlying Probe process.
+2. Permissions: It requires write permissions for issues/PRs to post comments and read permission for contents to access repository code for analysis.

 4. Configuration: